mnentwig/printableBox/README.md

 Lessons learned:
 - Use the shortest practical thread length.
 If longer screws have to be used, the "shank" setting provides a non-threaded hole for most of the screw length (which creates less stress on the screw boss and is more convenient to assemble).
-- Shells may not be joined by force, as the final edge may break.
-Slightly breaking the corners with a carpet knife avoids this problem.
+- Shells may not be joined by force, as the final corner may splinter.
+Slightly breaking each shell's corners (outside-/inside) with a carpet knife avoids this problem.
 - Assembly technique tends to improve with practice :-)
-- Strategically placed ribs will significantly improve stiffness
+- Strategically placed ribs will significantly improve stiffness.